owlen/docs-contract-sdk/orbs-contracts/creating-a-new-contract.md

 * If the execution of the deploy was successful
 * Then if there was a `Transfer` event, as the ERC20 implementation performs a transfer in its `_init()` function, and the ERC20 spec requires an event on transfer

-Next a query is executed to assert that the balance of `user1` is as expected, this is more of a sanity on the deloy, to make sure that indeed the blockchain was updated correctly and that the contracted initiated everything as expected, the payload inside `balanceOf_user1.json` is:
+Next, a query is executed to assert that the balance of `user1` is as expected.
+This is more of a sanity check on the deploy, to make sure that indeed the blockchain was updated correctly and that the contract initiated everything as expected.
+The payload inside `balanceOf_user1.json` is:

 ```javascript
 {